Q. I am worried about another outbreak of late blight, after 2009’s epidemic. Can I do anything to prevent tomato disease?

 A. Some surprising late-blight facts and tactics to try:

-- Assuming 2009’s last blight was the same strain normally seen, it can only overwinter on live plant tissues, not dead, in a cold zone like the Northeast, which would mean just one potential host: potato tubers overlooked during harvest.
+- Assuming 2009’s late blight was the same strain normally seen, it can only overwinter on live plant tissues, not dead, in a cold zone like the Northeast, which would mean just one potential host: potato tubers overlooked during harvest.
 Dig and destroy (trash) all overwintered potatoes as they resprout.

 - Volunteer tomatoes that sprout in the garden or compost can be the carrier of various other diseases (though not late blight).
 Always remove volunteer tomatoes as they appear, to prevent other tomato afflictions.